runlikeforrestgump/emacs/README.md

 A hook is a list of functions to be called on specific occassions, such as saving a file or enabling a mode.

+Using hooks, you can apply styles to specific things; for example, if your team were developing a product which required a Linux driver, you'd probably want to use the linux style for the driver, and your own team's style for the rest of the code.

 Most hooks are normal hooks.
 This means that when Emacs runs the hook, it calls each hook function in turn, with no arguments.
 Every variable whose name ends in "-hook" is a normal hook.

 A few hooks are abnormal hooks.
 Their names end in "-functions" (or sometimes "-hooks") instead of "-hook".
 What makes these hooks abnormal is that their functions accept arguments or their functions return a value that gets used.